belfast77/puppet-liagent/README.md

 Once the module is in place, there is just a little setup needed.

-This module was intailly designed to work with Hiera
+This module was designed to work with Hiera in-module Hiera data.

 Therefore a node deffinition file should be created.